dborth/snes9xgx/README.txt

 ×—–­—–­—–­—–­ –­—–­—–­—–­—–­—–­—–­—–­—–­—–­— ­—–­—–­—–­—–­—–­—–­—–­—-­—–­-–•¬
 |0O×øo·                         ABOUT SNES9X                          ·oø×O0|
 `¨•¨¨¨¨¨ ¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨ ¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨ ¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨ ¨¨¨¨¨¨¨¨¨¨¨¨¨'

-Welcome to the revolution in GameCube emulators!
+Welcome to the revolution in Wii/GameCube emulators!
 SNES9X is by far the most complete and accurate Super Nintendo Entertainment System emulator to date.
 Taking full power of the ATi-GX chipset and packed full of features that are to die for after playing your games you'll never want to come back to